The origin of rainbow

 Growing up, I was told that there was a pot of gold at the end of a rainbow, and I actually kind of believed it, although I was not fully convinced.
 The only problem for me was figuring out where the end of that rainbow was.

-It was not after many years later, or decades rather, that I read my Bible for the first time and found out that God created a rainbow as a sign in the sky after He brought great waters to flood the earth.
+It was not after many years later, or decades rather, that I read the Bible for the first time and found out that God created a rainbow as a sign in the sky after He brought great waters to flood the earth.
 The rainbow was His promise that He would never flood the earth again.
 Such an assuring promise and one that speaks hope.
-I guess that is also why anyone would agree that a rainbow is a beautiful sight, regardless of your background and belief.
+I guess that is also why anyone would agree that a rainbow is a beautiful sight.

-Back to the origin of the rainbow.
-The Bible shares a fascinating story in Genesis 6, it explains why God would flood the earth and destroy everything He created, except Noah and His family.
-Why did He single out one family and say that Noah found grace in His eyes, that God even called him just and perfect in his generation?
+The Bible records this in Genesis 6, giving the background of why God would flood the earth and destroy everything He created, except Noah and His family, calling him just and perfect in his generation.

 It all started in the Garden of Eden after Adam and Eve fell when God prophesied that the seed of Eve would one day crush Satan's head - this speaks of Jesus Christ, God's only begotten Son, who came four thousand years later.
-The devil had since been trying to kill the promised seed, starting with Abel, Eve's son, guessing it was Abel to be the promised seed.
+The devil had since been trying to kill the promised seed, starting with Abel, Eve's son.

-It was not long before he thought that the best way to prevent the seed from coming was to defile human flesh and DNA.
-So his fallen angels took women as wives, breeding giants, and Nephilim that went on committing great evil on earth.
+So the attempt to defile human flesh and DNA began: the fallen angels took women as wives, breeding giants, and Nephilim that went on committing great evil on earth.
 So much so the Bible says God saw that the wickedness of man was great in the earth and that every imagination of the thoughts of his heart was only evil continually (Genesis 6:5).

-Noah was the only pure human breed left at that time and God preserved them so that Jesus, the promised Seed, could come as a human to redeem mankind just as God prophesied.
+Noah and his family were the only pure human breed left at that time and God preserved them so that Jesus, the promised Seed, could come as a human to redeem mankind just as God prophesied.

 For this is as the waters of Noah unto me: for as I have sworn that the waters of Noah should no more go over the earth; so have I sworn that I would not be wroth with thee, nor rebuke thee.